sourceduty/Donald_Trump_Shooting/README.md

 However, there are also differences in their features.
 Trump's face appears to have more pronounced fullness around the cheeks and jawline, giving it a rounder overall look, while Petersen as Gil Grissom has a slightly leaner facial structure with a more angular jawline.
 Furthermore, while both men show some signs of aging, Petersen has a beard in this image, contrasting with Trump’s clean-shaven look, which adds texture to his facial features.
 Despite these differences, the two share some structural similarities, particularly in the shape of their noses and general face shape.
 I would rate their facial similarity around 9 out of 10.

 #
+### Who are You

+The song "Who Are You" is performed by The Who, a legendary British rock band.
+It serves as the theme song for the TV show CSI: Crime Scene Investigation.
+The track is from their 1978 album also titled Who Are You.
+The opening chorus, with its emphatic "Who are you?
+Who, who, who, who?", aligns perfectly with the show's investigative theme of uncovering identities and solving crimes.

+#
 ### Face Compare

 ![AFIS from CSI](https://github.com/user-attachments/assets/9cd4b9ed-a7cd-462d-957d-c30c03edc40f)